 - The company had asked us for credit for larger quantity deliveries.

 - The company had a substantial sized QA department (more than 10).

 - They “demanded” to carry out an audit on our facilities and review “all” our paperwork including proprietary information to ascertain if we met their supplier standards.
-This demand come after or with your query/complaint.
+These demands come after or with their query/complaint.

 To date our response to such demands has been NO, NO and NO. This will continue to be our response into the future.